mm

 If shadow IT is seen as a problem in an organization, it may be because the IT organization is trying to enforce a command-and-control approach when they should be working side by side with business partners to enable their use of technology and channel their enthusiasm in a positive direction.

 The goal of any IT team is to be an effective partner with the business.
 The direction an organization goes depends on the type of leader in place, VanderMey noted.
-In his thinking, IT leaders should be solving for security, cost, velocity and flexibility.
+In his thinking, IT leaders should be solving for security, cost, velocity, and flexibility.
 If they’re having a negative impact on those factors, they’re missing the mark on crucial components of their objective.

-OST Helps IT Leaders Align and Deliver
+Vervint Helps IT Leaders Align and Deliver

+With Vervint’s cross-functional expertise, we help businesses save time and money on their IT projects so they can devote their attention to driving new value for their organization.
 If you’re struggling to bridge the divide between business and IT, we’d love to talk!
 Schedule some time with an expert or send us a message.
-We look forward to speaking with you!

 About the Author